blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 It's hard for others to know what you have and haven't experienced.
 When you tell a tall tale, you get advantage on your deception check.

-## 6 Burden Folk
+## 6 Field Folk
 Farmers, foresters, and fishermen bear this name.
 It is a simple life, but often a rewarding one.

-Large and huge folk play a specific role in burden folk cultures.
-Capable of pulling plows, of lifting timbers directly, and performing other miracles that a team would otherwise be needed for, larger folk also act as defenders for many burden folk communities.
-At summer solstice, burden folk often spend the day celebrating their community's giants by baking confections and singing.
+Large and huge folk play a specific role in Field Folk cultures.
+Capable of pulling plows, of lifting timbers directly, and performing other miracles that a team would otherwise be needed for, larger folk also act as defenders for many Field Folk communities.
+At summer solstice, Field Folk often spend the day celebrating their community's giants by baking confections and singing.

 ```